Queen Elizabeth's Grammar School, Faversham: QuEST

 Queen Elizabeth's Science and Technology Society was founded in 2017 by a handful of upper-sixth students with the support of their Physics A-level teachers (who had joined Queen Elizabeth's that year).
 QuEST annually elects a president and vice-president from its student membership, who (in addition to project leads) work with Science staff to offer fifth- and sixth-formers opportunities to participate in activities across a variety of STEM subject areas.
 The society is divided into project areas supervised by a student project lead, although pupils may be involved with as many or as few areas as they choose.

 In its inaugural year, QuEST started projects such as SpaceQuEST Ithe group's first contribution to ESERO's ASGARD: Balloons for Science project as part of ASGARD VII and NanoQuESTa nanofabrication project in collaboration with North Penn High School in the United States.

 QuEST has continued to make contributions to subsequent ASGARD projects with SpaceQuEST, has made further progress with NanoQuEST by partnering with the University of Bristol, and has introduced many additional projects focusing on current research.
 For instance, in biotechnology (BioQuEST), or with the James Webb Space Telescope (SpaceQuEST-IRIS).
-Other QuEST divisions include RoboQuEST, EcoQuEST, BrewQuEST and the school's medical society (MedSoc).
+Other QuEST divisions include MotorQuEST, RoboQuEST, EcoQuEST, BrewQuEST and the school's medical society (MedSoc).
 The society also organises talks, past speakers have included QEGS alumni studying for PhDs and master's degrees, experts from industry, research scientists and academics, as well as an astronaut visiting from NASA's Jet Propulsion Laboratory.

 Current 'QuESTies', staff, and QuEST alumni have regular reunions in the form of their annual Christmas meal.

 Junior STEM

 The Junior STEM club, which is facilitated by Science faculty staff, has operated at least since the school's academisation in April 2011.
 JuniorSTEM meets weekly after school to participate in extra-curricular STEM activities.
 This has included project work in pursuit of British Science Association CREST Awards and competing in the Greenpower Education Trust's Formula Goblin competition.

 QuEST also runs frequent internal events aimed at pupils in the lower school, and hosts external speakers to give talks open to any interested students or staff.
-Lower school activities have included "The Twelve Days of QuESTmas", "QuEggs Launchers" - an egglander-adjacent engineering task, and the exceptionally popular "Pizza Box Bridge-Building Challenge".
+Lower school activities have included "The Twelve Days of QuESTmas", "QuEggs Launchers" - an egglander-adjacent engineering task, and the popular "Pizza Box Bridge-Building Challenge".